ARTICLE CATEGORIES

 Buying organic produce and making DIY cleaners are often at the top of the priority list when cleaning up chemicals in the home.
-But an entire section of toxins is often overlooked in spite of being arguably one of the most dangerous sources of toxins: body care products.
-Take the time to learn which toxins should absolutely be avoided and just how easy it can be to replace them with DIY body care products..
+But an entire section of toxins is often overlooked in spite of being one of the most personal sources of toxic exposure: body care products.
+Take the time to learn which toxins should absolutely be avoided and just how easy it can be to replace them with DIY body care products.

 Do Body Care Companies Actually Care?

 The irony of the term “body care” is not lost on the person looking to make better choices for their skin.
-With so many skin, cosmetic, and hygiene companies out there touting body care products, we want to believe they actually do care and have our skin’s best interests at heart.
+With so many skin, cosmetic, hygiene, and fragrance companies touting body care products, we want to believe they actually do care and have our skin’s best interests at heart.

-A quick look at an ingredients list with an informed eye reveals the truth: convenience often overshadows quality.
+A quick look at an ingredients list with an informed eye reveals the truth: convenience, shelf life, fragrance, texture, and profit often overshadow quality.

 Ingredients to Avoid in Body Care Products